Tarun Sobti: Flag rank

 On promotion to Flag Rank, in March 2019, Sobti took over as the Deputy Commandant and Chief Instructor at the Indian Naval Academy, Ezhimala.
 After a 21 month stint as Deputy Commandant, he handed over to Rear Admiral A. N. Pramod in January 2021.
 For this stint, Sobti was awarded the Vishisht Seva Medal on 26 January 2020.

 On 23 February 2021, he assumed the office of the Flag Officer Commanding Eastern Fleet, taking over from Rear Admiral Sanjay Vatsayan who commanded the fleet from 2020 to 2021.

 Under his command, the Eastern Fleet, executed Operation Samudra Setu II and Operation Sagar.
 These operations were aimed at the transfer of medical oxygen and provided humanitarian assistance to friendly foreign countries respectively.
 The fleet also participated in the maritime exercise Malabar 21 in Western Pacific off Guam.
 For his command of the Eastern fleet, he was awarded the Ati Vishisht Seva Medal on 26 January 2022.

-On promotion to the rank of Vice Admiral, Sobti was appointed as the Director General, Project Seabird.
+On promotion to the rank of Vice Admiral, on 24 December 2021, Sobti took over as the Director General Project Seabird, from Vice Admiral Puneet Kumar Bahl.
+He was succeeded by Vice Admiral Rajesh Dhankhar as the DG of the project.
+On 1 October 2023, Sobti was appointed Deputy Chief of the Naval Staff and took over Vice Admiral Sanjay Mahindru who retired.
+He served as the DCNS during Operation Sindoor, for which he was awarded the Uttam Yudh Seva Medal.